opencv/opencv/doc/tutorials/core/how_to_scan_images/how_to_scan_images.rst

    :tab-width: 4
    :lines: 125-152

 Here we basically just acquire a pointer to the start of each row and go through it until it ends.
-In the special case that the matrix is stored in a continues manner we only need to request the pointer a single time and go all the way to the end.
-We need to look out for color images: we have three channels so we need to pass through three times more items in each row.
+In the special case, when the matrix is stored in a continues manner we only need to request the pointer a single time and go all the way to the end.
+We should to look out for color images: we have three channels so we need to pass through three times more items in each row.

 There's another way of this.
-The *data* data member of a *Mat* object returns the pointer to the first row, first column.
+The *data* member of a *Mat* object returns the pointer to the first row, first column.
 If this pointer is null you have no valid input in that object.
-Checking this is the simplest method to check if your image loading was a success.
+There is a simplest method to check, if your image loading was a successful.
 In case the storage is continues we can use this to go through the whole data pointer.
 In case of a gray scale image this would look like:

 .. code-block:: cpp